mqchen/mediator.js/README.md

 ## Mediator

 Goal: a simple mediator with very little functionality.
+(Work in progress)